 Scan & Learn for Sight Word Independence

-But the true struggle is how to make this station, center, or whatever you want to use it for, into something INDEPENDENT?
+But the true struggle is how to make this station, center, or whatever you want to use it for, into something INDEPENDENT.
 I want my students to be able to come to this station and use it on their own for sight word success.

-Let me SHOW YOU how this words.
+Let me SHOW YOU how these words.

 Can I find out the sight words that are in your preprimer and primer packs please?